 There are some general guidelines:

-- UK trading companies and banks with a branch located in the UK, whether authorised by the FSA or passported in by the FSA (originally authorised elsewhere within the EU or EEA) must apply to become Full Members.
+- UK financial institutions companies and banks with a branch located in the UK, whether authorised by the FCA or passported in by the FCA (originally authorised elsewhere within the EU or EEA) must apply to become Members.

-- In most cases, banks without a full branch in the UK would apply as Associates though in exceptional circumstances, LBMA may admit such banks as Full Members.
+- In most cases, banks without a branch in the UK would apply as Associates.
+In exceptional circumstances, LBMA may admit such banks as Members.

 - Dealers, producers and refiners located outside the UK should apply as Associates.

 - Companies providing services to the London Bullion Market, such as assaying or consultancy, should apply as Associates.

 Generally, UK-based companies that are directly involved in the London Bullion Market are expected to apply to become Members, though refiners based in the UK may be accepted as Associates at the Board's discretion..